Our Management Team in 2014 is:

 Member & Client Services

-After beginning her nursing career in a Brisbane hospital’s spinal unit, Frances decided to move into a community-based job, which is how she began work with the Spinal Injuries Association in 1988.
+After beginning her nursing career in a Brisbane hospital’s spinal unit, Frances decided to move into a community-based job, which is how she began work with Spinal Injuries Australia in 1988.

-An experienced marketing and media practitioner for 30 years, John joined the Spinal Injuries Association in 1994, advocating for services for people with a spinal cord injury and their families by seeking to work cooperatively with government, business and the community.
+An experienced marketing and media practitioner for 30 years, John joined Spinal Injuries Australia in 1994, advocating for services for people with a spinal cord injury and their families by seeking to work cooperatively with government, business and the community.

 Paul started his working life as a submarine electrician in the Royal Australian Navy.
 He has enjoyed a varied career in both public and private sectors working in defence, education, electrical engineering & technology and has held senior management positions in IT, marketing and project management.

-Before joining the Association he was project manager for a major defence project in South East Asia.
-Paul leads the Association’s Technology & Infrastructure team whose role is to align a technology vision with the business strategy by integrating the Association’s processes with appropriate technologies.
+Before joining Spinal Injuries Australia he was project manager for a major defence project in South East Asia.
+Paul leads the organisation’s Technology & Infrastructure team whose role is to align a technology vision with the business strategy by integrating processes with appropriate technologies.

 As an experienced HR Professional, Paula has developed her career in a variety of industries in both the public and private sector.

-Before joining the Spinal Injuries Association, Paula has worked in many facets of HR, across a diverse range of sectors including mining, not-for-profit, consulting and manufacturing.
+Before joining Spinal Injuries Australia, Paula has worked in many facets of HR, across a diverse range of sectors including mining, not-for-profit, consulting and manufacturing.
 Concurrently with her role as General Manager, she also holds Office as State Council Member on the Australian Human Resources Institute (AHRI).
-In her General Manager role, Paula leads the team that oversees the areas of HR, Recruitment, Safety, and Learning and Development at the Association.
+In her General Manager role, Paula leads the team that oversees the areas of HR, Recruitment, Safety, and Learning and Development at the organisation.

 Paula remains dedicated to best practice and sound leadership of people which contributes to optimal performance of the greater business.